Elizabeth Mitchell is returning to TV.

 Once Upon a Time has found its Elsa!

 Georgina Haig, who played Peter and Olivia's daughter on Fringe, has been tapped to play Frozen's Queen of Arendelle, TVGuide.com has learned.

 Once Upon a Time Postmortem: Is Elsa the big Season 4 villain?

-[Warning: This story contains major spoilers from Sunday's episode of Once Upon a Time.
+[Warning: This story contains major spoilers from Sunday's season finale of Once Upon a Time.
 Read at your own risk!]

-Since fans still have a long wait until Once Upon a Time returns, TVGuide.com decided it's time for our 11th Lightning Round with the brain trust behind ABC's fairy-tale drama, executive producers Adam Horowitz and Edward Kitsis.
+With the Once Upon a Time finale upon us, TVGuide.com decided it's time for our 13th Lightning Round with the brain trust behind ABC's fairy-tale drama, executive producers Adam Horowitz and Edward Kitsis.

-We grabbed your fan questions off Twitter and hit up Horowitz and Kitsis for a quick round of scoop, in which the producers had the option to answer, "Yes," "No" or "Can't Answer."
-Some of their answers, and possible non-answers, are pretty telling, so check them out below:
+We grabbed your fan questions off Twitter and hit up Horowitz and Kitsis for a special finale edition of Lightning Round, in which the producers had the option to answer, "Yes," "No" or "Can't answer."
+Some of their answers, and possible non-answers, are pretty telling.
+Check them out below: